drfloob/literate-garbanzo/README.md

 is translated to a PullRequestEvent in the GitHub data, and represented as a connection between users A and B in Network Pulse's graph.

-About 55% of the data is filtered out post-ingestion.
-The primary reason is because many GitHub events are created by people working on their own repos, and don't represent a connection between distinct individuals.
-Events like these are filtered out for the purposes of clustering users.

 ## 2. The Pipeline